 Improving Malta's competitiveness and fostering economic growth depends on Malta's ability to maintain a stable macroeconomic environment.
-Within this context, the further development of research and development, innovation, digital technologies and other relevant skills in the sector is necessary to ensure that Malta moves towards a knowledge based society where Maltese enterprises can thrive within the local and international markets in the years to come.
+The further development of research and development, innovation, digital technologies and other relevant skills in the sector is necessary to ensure that Malta moves towards a knowledge based society where Maltese enterprises can thrive within the local and international markets in the years to come.